DennisGankin/llm_tictactoe/README.md

 - **React**: For building the user interface.
 - **TypeScript**: For type safety and better code quality.
 - **Vite**: For fast development and build tooling.
-- **OpenAI API**: The ChatGPT bot uses OpenAI's API with function calls to generate moves and fun comments.
+- **Ollama**: For running Llama 3.1 8B locally to power the AI bot with strategic moves and fun commentary.

 ## 🚀 How to Run